 - Soil preparation: Test your soil and add the amendments your new, healthy lawn needs.

-- Re-seed or lay sod: You can start your lawn anew with grass seeding or take a quick approach and lay new sod.
+- Re-seed or lay sod: You can start your lawn anew by planting grass seed, or take a quick approach and lay new sod.

-Expert Tip: Never smooth out a rough lawn or lay down new sod with a heavy roller.
-A lawn roller can harm your healthy grass and cause further compaction.
+Expert Tip: Never smooth out a rough lawn or lay down new sod with a heavy lawn roller.
+A grass roller can harm your healthy grass and cause further compaction.

-If your lawn is suffering from drought, pests, disease, or when the ground freezes or becomes waterlogged, you should wait.
+If your lawn is suffering from drought, pests, disease, or becomes waterlogged, you should wait.
 Take care of these problems first before leveling your lawn.
 To avoid a muddy mess, it’s important to level your grass on a dry day.

 What Causes an Uneven Yard